kaithar/Archipelago/worlds/sonic1/docs/en_Sonic the Hedgehog 1.md

     - You don't gain extra lives for 100 rings, but you can't lose lives either.
     - Completing a stage with 50 rings won't spawn a giant ring due to progression gating.
     - Completing acts 2 or 3 of Scrap Brain won't advance you to the next zone.

+## FAQ

+- If the log says the seeds don't match, navigate down to Reset Save and choose it, that'll reset the SRAM for the client to redo setup.
+- If the log isn't giving messages and you still don't have the starting keys, make sure you're connected to the server.
+- Using the disconnect/connect button in the Bizhawk Client to reconnect without closing Bizhawk might help if the initial setup failed.
+- If you're still having issues, please provide a screenshot of the log window to Discord.
+- Yes, the monitor in credits is known and intentional... it's an easter egg.